Wacom-Developer/personal-knowledge-library/docs/knowledge/utils/graph.md

     Raises
     ------
     ValueError
-        If no session is configured for client
+        If no session is configured for a client